Case Interview Communication: How to Think Out Loud

 Learn how to verbalize your thinking in case interviews.
 Covers signposting, structuring spoken answers, managing silence, and the communication habits top candidates use.

-In case interviews, communication is scored as a separate dimension from analysis — covering clarity of spoken answers, top-down delivery, signposting, and composure under pressure.
+Communication is weighted at roughly 15% of overall case interview evaluation at MBB firms, but it amplifies or undermines every other dimension — interviewers can only score your reasoning if you articulate it clearly.
 McKinsey's interviewing page explicitly evaluates how candidates "articulate thoughts in a fast-moving discussion," while BCG's preparation guide lists communication style as one of three scored criteria alongside numerical skills and business knowledge.

 Why Communication Is Scored Separately from Analysis

-In the case interview scoring rubric, communication is typically evaluated across multiple dimensions: structure clarity (are your spoken answers organized?), insight delivery (do you lead with the finding or bury it?), and signposting (does the interviewer always know where you are in your reasoning?).
-IGotAnOffer's case interview prep guide notes that interviewers specifically look for the ability to communicate "in a top-down manner — begin with the core message, follow it up with key supporting arguments, and end with a key takeaway."
-Communication score correlates strongly with overall score — not because it is easy, but because poor communication actively undermines the perception of your analytical work.
+In the case interview scoring rubric, communication is evaluated across three dimensions: structure clarity (are your spoken answers organized?), insight delivery (do you lead with the finding or bury it?), and signposting (does the interviewer always know where you are?).
+IGotAnOffer's case interview prep guide notes that interviewers look for the ability to communicate "in a top-down manner — begin with the core message, follow it up with key supporting arguments, and end with a key takeaway."
+Poor communication actively undermines the perception of your analytical work.

 The Core Principle: Structure Before Content